United States Regiments & Batteries > Wisconsin > 7th Wisconsin Infantry Regiment

 Battle of Gettysburg

-Colonel Robinson took over the brigade during the battle, and Major Mark Finnicum led the regiment.
-From the monument:
+Colonel Robinson took over the brigade during the battle, and Major Mark Finnicum led the 7th Wisconsin Infantry Regiment.

 July 5-24 Pursuit of Lee to Manassas Gap, Va.